Our patients often ask how acupuncture boosts fertility.

-Pelvic inflammatory disease (PID) is an acute inflammation in your reproductive organs.
-It is a complication often caused by STIs, like chlamydia or gonorrhoea.
-With a recent rise of reported STIs cases in New Zealand, there is an increased risk in of women developing the pelvic inflammatory disease.
+Pelvic inflammatory disease (PID) is acute inflammation in your reproductive organs.
+It is a complication often caused by STIs, like chlamydia or gonorrhea.
+With a recent rise in reported STIs cases in New Zealand, there is an increased risk of women developing the pelvic inflammatory disease.

 It’s concerning as you may not realise you have PID.
 Symptoms may be mild, or you may not feel any difference at all.
 However, if you have symptoms like

 - An unusual discharge with a bad odor from your vagina;

 - Pain and/or bleeding when you have intercourse;